rkonoplev/dniester/docs/en/SETUP_GUIDE.md

 # Setup and Deployment Guide

 This guide is your main entry point for deploying the project.
-It describes all possible scenarios, from migrating an existing site to a clean installation.
+It describes all possible scenarios: from migrating an existing site to a clean installation.

 > For daily work with an already configured project, please refer to the **[Quick Start Guide](./QUICK_START.md)**.